shannon-lichtenwalter/ultimatemoviegoersguide/README.md

 Once you are logged in you can go to _settings_ -> [_api_](https://www.themoviedb.org/settings/api) and create an api application.

-Lastly run npm test to see the smoke tests for the components.
+Lastly run npm test to see the smoke and snapshot tests for the components.